This chapter is being reviewed in light of comments solicited by the Committee from the public.

-If you find that the plaintiff proved each of these elements, your verdict should be for the plaintiff if you also find that [name of direct infringer] infringed plaintiff’s copyright.
-If, on the other hand, the plaintiff has failed to prove any of these elements, your verdict should be for the defendant [name of alleged vicarious infringer].
+If you find that [name of direct infringer] infringed the plaintiff’s copyright and you also find that the plaintiff has proved both of these elements, your verdict should be for the plaintiff.
+If, on the other hand, the plaintiff has failed to prove either or both of these elements, your verdict should be for the defendant.

 Theabove instruction is based on Fonovisa, Inc. v.
 Cherry Auction, Inc. 76 F.3d 259, 261-63 (9th Cir.1996), and Ellison v.
 Robertson, 357 F.3d 1072, 1076 (9th Cir.2004).